Insality/defold-event/README.md

 - **Cross-Context**: You can subscribe to events from different scripts.
 - **Callback Management**: Attach callbacks to events with optional context.
 - **Global Events**: Use string identifiers to trigger events from anywhere in your game.
 - **Queue**: Store events in a queue until they are processed by subscribers.
+A handler must return a non-nil value to mark the event as handled and remove it from the queue.
 - **Global Queues**: Access queue instances from anywhere in your game using string identifiers.
 - **Promise**: Handle asynchronous operations with promise-style chaining.
 - **Logging**: Set a logger to log event activities.